allape/RPG-Maker-ACE-Cheater/README.md

 # How to Patch on Windows

+## Auto

+- Download `RPG-Maker-ACE-Cheater-Patcher.exe` from https://github.com/allape/RPG-Maker-ACE-Cheater/releases, and put it in
+  the game folder.
+- Double click `RPG-Maker-ACE-Cheater-Patcher.exe` to patch the game.

+## Manually

 - Preparing
     - Open game folder, and make sure every command executes at the root of the game folder.
     - Open a terminal/cmd/powershell window in game folder by `Shift + Mouse Right Click` -> `Open in Terminal`.